aashish24/vtkkiva/README.md

 Data
 ====
-To get hold of data, plesae contact Kitware Inc.
+To get hold of the data, plesae contact Kitware Inc.

 Run application
 ===============